FredrickMMartin/SQL_Project/README.md

 The sql code to recreate the database in MySQL in one fell swoop (this takes a little time) is in file 0.

 The csv file containing the data that I was presented with is uplodaded as well.

+### Comments
+Please feel free to message me your thoughts or make any pull requests that you feel would benefit this work.